 Business Meetings occur monthly with all residents and program leadership.
 These meetings are opportunities to discuss ongoing improvements to the program and issues raised by the Residency Committee (see Committees).
-The focus of these meetings is to allow for open communication between the residents and the leadership, and many positive changes for the program have been implemented as a result from these meetings.
+The focus of these meetings is to allow for open communication between the residents and program leadership, and many positive changes for the program have been implemented as a result from these meetings.
 Food is provided and we celebrate monthly birthdays.

 Intern Reports are held every Monday at noon.
 These are conferences strictly for the interns to learn how to formulate and approach a clinical question, and explain the process of how the clinical answer was obtained using evidence based medicine.
-This is a protected and judgment-free time and place to share thoughts and experiences with other interns and with the chief residents.
+This is a protected time and place to share thoughts and experiences with other interns and with the chief residents.